Drayton Entertainment: Drayton Festival Theatre (Drayton, Ontario)

-St. Jacobs Schoolhouse Theatre (St. Jacobs)
+Hildebrand Schoolhouse Theatre St. Jacobs (St. Jacobs)

 Eager to see if the winning Drayton formula could be replicated in another community, the company launched a second stage in the village of St. Jacobs, in the heart of Mennonite Country in 1997.
 The Schoolhouse Theatre in St. Jacobs is a renovated schoolhouse that was originally built in 1867.
 In the fall of 2019, the Mersynergy Charitable Foundation donated the building to Drayton Entertainment.

 The inaugural production was the musical Forever Plaid, which sold all of its 25,000 available seats.
 Sold-out performances continued in 1998 with the whodunit Shear Madness – in fact, seats had to be added for most performances to meet demand for tickets, resulting in an overall attendance record of 110 percent.

 For the 2000 season, Drayton brought the musical A Closer Walk With Patsy Cline to the St. Jacobs stage.
 All previous attendance records were broken, as more than 31,000 theatregoers were entertained during the 7-month season.

+The theatre was renamed ahead of the 2024 season due to a generous donation of 1 million dollars from the Hildebrand family to help with a planned renovation of the theatre.
+The renovation was completed in time for the 2024 season.

 King’s Wharf Theatre (Penetanguishene)

-In January 1999, newspaper headlines heralded the news that the Drayton Festival Theatre had been chosen by the Ontario Government to assume operation of the King's Wharf Theatre in Penetanguishene.
-Situated on the shore of Georgian Bay and flanked by tall ships and historic buildings, the King's Wharf Theatre is nestled within Discovery Harbour, an original nineteenth century British naval and military base.
+In January 1999, newspapers reported that the Drayton Festival Theatre had been chosen by the Ontario Government to assume operation of the King's Wharf Theatre in Penetanguishene.
+Situated on the shore of Georgian Bay and flanked by tall ships and historic buildings, the King's Wharf Theatre is situated within Discovery Harbour, an original nineteenth century British naval and military base.

 The King's Wharf Theatre inaugural production was the musical Me and My Girl.
 When the 11-week season closed on September 4, 1999, the King's Wharf Theatre had welcomed more than 20,000 visitors.
-This once again demonstrated that Drayton Entertainment's unique business model could flourish at other locations.

-Huron Country Playhouse Mainstage and South Huron Stage (Grand Bend)
+Huron Country Playhouse (Grand Bend)

 At a press conference on May 25, 2000 the Drayton Festival Theatre and Huron Country Playhouse announced a merger between the two organizations, creating one new company – Drayton Entertainment.

 Huron Country Playhouse launched its 1972 inaugural season in a rented big-top tent while actors and staff lived and worked out of the century-old barn.
-Audiences are now entertained on two separate stages – the 660-seat Playhouse and 300-seat South Huron Stage.
+Audiences are now entertained on two separate stages – the 660-seat Mainstage and 300-seat South Huron Stage.

-Today, Huron Country Playhouse is one of the outstanding success stories in Canadian theatre proudly celebrating more than four decades of entertainment.
-Beyond its obvious cultural and artistic benefits, are the equally important local economic benefits, which generate millions in revenues for the region and the Grand Bend community.
-During the summer months from June to September, the Playhouse is one of the area's largest employers, creating over 120 jobs.